Lix3nn53/AddonForSkillAPI/README.md

 Here is a list of what my Addon does:

-- Damage / Heal Holograms Indicators.
+- Damage / Heal Holograms Indicators
+- Different icons for different damage classifiers
-- Make all armor stands invulnerable to damage.
+- Choice between vanilla armor stands or armor stand packets
+- Skill cast fail sound effect
-- Better Chat Prefix, including Level.
+- Better Chat Prefix, including Level
-- A well requested feature of Block Break Event (Runs skills when breaking blocks).
-- Fixes for skill bar errors
 - Cast skills on drinking potions

 Everything in my plugin is toggleable, so if you don't like a feature, feel free to disable it!

 Commands:
 /afs reload - reloads the config
-/afs changeclass <player> <class to change> <new class>
-/afs setlevel <player> <class> <level>

-changeclass and setlevel can be useful if player has more than one class in his/her active account.
-For example if you have a class which you use for races like "Elf" and an "Elf"+"Archer" wants to change his class to "Mage" and become an "Elf"+"Mage" you can use this command: /afs changeclass <player> Archer Mage

 FAQ: